rutherford-nj/www.rutherfordboronj.com/public-safety/index.md

 If you have any questions or are interested in joining the Rutherford Volunteer Fire Dept., applications can be obtained at the Rutherford Borough Clerks Office.

-Chief - Christopher Seidler
+Chief: Scott Koen

-Deputy Chief – Jason Frahm
+Deputy Chief: Rob Van Winkle

-1st Assistant Chief - Scott Koen
+1st Assistant Chief: Dennis Gentile

-2nd Assistant Chief - Robert Van Winkle
+2nd Assistant Chief: Tom Twist lll

-3rd Assistant Chief – Dennis Gentile
+3rd Assistant Chief: Tom Riser